eduardofischermath/homemade_financial_instruments/ISSUES.md

 string ending in a "%" char, make it a percentage (Python does not do that natively).
 Otherwise treat it approprietly.
 Such function can be called something like "readNumberOrPercentage".

+## ISSUE #0048 OPEN

+Code structure to compute IRRBB as determined by BCB Circular number 3876, or at least NII and EVE (i. e. without the shocks).